Diabetes Management in Primary Care

 Forthcoming Diabetes Courses.
-Please choose your preferred start date from the drop down list to book your place online.
+Please choose your preferred start date and course type from the drop down lists to book your place online.
 Do not select a date that is listed below as Full as you will not be allocated a place.
+What’s the difference between accredited and non-accredited / CPD courses?
+Click here to find out.

 Bradford | Current